 We also convened a series of workshops and public fora to facilitate dialogue with and inform the work of practitioners and policy decision-makers engaged with project topics.
-Together with the Pulitzer Center on Crisis Reporting, we hosted a public workshop in September 2015 on religion, journalism, and climate change, which will assessed the impact of the papal encyclical on the environment.
-The workshop also marked the premiere of the documentary When the Forest Weeps, by School of Communications Journalist in Residence Bill Gentile.
+Together with the Pulitzer Center on Crisis Reporting, we hosted a public workshop in September 2015 on religion, journalism, and climate change, which assessed the impact of the papal encyclical on the environment.
+The workshop also marked the premiere of the documentary When the Forest Weeps, by School of Communication Journalist in Residence Bill Gentile.
 In collaboration with the Washington College of Law’s Impact Litigation Project, we hosted a workshop in October 2015 on the influence of religious family law on the rights of LGBT parents and children.
 Two final public panels were held January 20-21, 2016 to disseminate project findings among practitioners and policy decision-makers through the presentation of case studies.
 The first of these took place at the Washington Office on Latin America in Washington, DC and the second at the Kairos Center for Religions, Rights, and Social Justice in New York City.